 One of these watches was a rare beast, the Geophysic.
 In 1958, Jaeger-LeCoultre commemorated the International Geophysical Year by creating a robust utilitarian watch that was protected against magnetic fields (600 gauss), shock- and water-resistant, as well as extremely accurate.
 Fitted with Jaeger-LeCoultre Calibre 478b, the Geophysic chronometer was presented the commanders of the Nautilus and Skate, the first atomic submarines to go under the North Pole, with a gold Geophysic chronometer specially engraved for the occasion.
 Only 1,290 of these were made, and it remains a highly desirable and sought after piece.
 You can find out more about it here.

 As well as these mechanical displays, there was also a human element in the form of watchmaker Aurelian, who spent the evening teaching guests about watchmaking and answering questions.

-Speeches were made afterwards by Alexis De Laporte, Managing Director of Jaeger-LeCoultre (South East Asia and Australia) and Janek Deleskiewicz, as well as a short Q&A session.
+After dinner speeches were by Alexis De Laporte, Managing Director of Jaeger-LeCoultre (South East Asia and Australia) and Janek Deleskiewicz, as well as a short Q&A session.